Regent College’s program in Anglican Studies is for both lay people and those intent on the ordained Anglican ministry.

 There are two courses offered through the Anglican Studies program.
 Each of these is recommended for those seeking ordination.
 All Regent College students are welcome to take these courses.

 This course surveys the core convictions, contentions, and concerns that have marked Anglican theology from the Reformation to today.
 It includes readings from theologians in the Evangelical, Anglo-Catholic, and Broad Church traditions in their various forms and will conclude with discussion of Anglican identity today.
 It will thus serve as preparation for a teaching ministry in any Anglican context, and as a contribution to transdenominational understanding.
-The lectures are by Dr. J.I.
-Packer, and the course is facilitated by Dr. Archie Pell who serves as facilitator or grader.
+This course is taught by Rev. James Salladin.

-THEO 651: Anglican Life: Polity and Liturgy (offered every two years)
+THEO 651: Anglican Life: Polity and Liturgy (offered every two years in the Fall or Winter)

 This course is designed to introduce students to the nature and practice of Christian worship, liturgy, and sacramental theology.
 After these subjects are introduced, the class will use its understanding of these subjects as a foundation for looking at the theology, history and practice of baptism, the Eucharist, and other services used in Anglican parishes, particularly in light of the Book of Common Prayer tradition.
 Attention will also be given to the pastoral issues that surround the administration of these sacraments within the local parish.
-This course is taught by the Rev. Dr. Archie Pell.
+This course is taught by the Bishop Ron Ferris

 Courses at Wycliffe Hall

-Students interested in going to Wycliffe should write a letter to Dr. Donald Lewis indicating their interest and when they would like to attend Wycliffe.
+Students interested in going to Wycliffe should write a letter to the registrar indicating their interest and when they would like to attend Wycliffe.
 Requests are evaluated by the Anglican Studies committee at Regent.
 Please note that Wycliffe Hall is primarily interested in training students who are planning on being ordained in the Anglican Communion.

 Students applying to study at Wycliffe Hall have to meet the academic entrance requirements of Oxford University, which are different from the admissions requirements at Regent College.